 Lynn Emanuel was born in Mt.
 Kisco, New York, on March 14, 1949.
-She has an MFA from the University of Iowa, an MA from City College of New York, and a BA from Bennington College.
+She received an MFA from the University of Iowa, an MA from City College of New York, and a BA from Bennington College.

-In his review of Noose and Hook, David St. John wrote: “I have long believed that Lynn Emanuel is one of the most innovative and subversive poets now writing in America.
+In his review of Noose and Hook, David St. John write: “I have long believed that Lynn Emanuel is one of the most innovative and subversive poets now writing in America.
 Her aesthetic and artistic choices consistently invoke a complex hybrid poetics that radically reimagines the shape of our poetic discourse."

 Her honors include two fellowships from the National Endowment for the Arts and a fellowship from the Civitella Ranieri Foundation.
 Emanuel has taught at Bennington College, Vermont College, and Warren Wilson College, among others.
 She is currently a professor of English and Creative Writing at the University of Pittsburgh.

 The Nerve of It: Poems New and Selected (University of Pittsburgh Press, 2015)

 Noose and Hook (University of Pittsburgh Press, 2010)

 Then, Suddenly (University of Pittsburgh Press, 1999)